In this blog, we ould be able to discuss the in-depth business importance of knowing what is Food Regulation.

 And one of the things that she said stuck in my mind.
 She told me that only last week she discovered that Food Standards Code existed.

 She felt like such a fool to spend 2 years developing a product and not know about the food regulations and food laws to comply to.

-I realised that there must be many more food entrepreneurs and food startups in the same situation.
+I realized that there must be many more food entrepreneurs and food startups in the same situation.

 Australia food regulations

-Food laws cover a range of food issues including labelling, composition and food handling requirements.
-While consumer protection laws (ACCC) require information about food, food labels and food marketing to be truthful and not misleading.
+Food laws cover a range of food issues including labeling, composition, and food handling requirements.
+While consumer protection laws (ACCC) require information about food, food labels, and food marketing to be truthful and not misleading.